bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/lab-02.md

 author: kleinen
 layout: lab
 ---
+This page is not yet available for WS 2021/22
+{% comment %}
 ## Pre-Lab

 This exercise builds on the design you did last week using CRC cards.
 Please think through the following questions together with your team before coming to the lab and write down your answers somewhere.